alphagov/govuk-developer-docs/source/manual/alerts/rebooting-machines.html.md

 1. Once the instance is in a Standby state, SSH onto the machine (find this from the reboots required alert listing)
 1. Check the traffic has reduced to only be the Smokey healthchecks now: `tail -f /var/log/nginx/lb-access.log`.
-1. Run the `vm.reboot` fab script on your local machine like normal.
+1. Schedule downtime in icinga and run `sudo reboot` on the remote machine like normal.
 1. In the `blue-cache` ASG, move the instance back to the "InService" state, which will re-add the instance to the Target Groups
 1. Check the traffic is flowing from the load balancer with `tail -f /var/log/nginx/lb-access.log` again.